Discover Milan in Half a Day (4h)

 Milan boasts hundreds of Art Nouveau buildings, and during this private tour, you’ll encounter some of its finest examples, including interior visits to select buildings.
 This Half-Day private tour reveals Milan’s most distinguished Art Nouveau architecture.
 Led by a local expert in Liberty style, this tour offers rare insights and the opportunity to explore both Palazzo Castiglioni and Casa Guazzoni, amongst other.

 If you love Art Nouveau, consider a day trip to Turin, the “City of Magic,” to explore its rich architectural heritage.
 With quick train and car options, our exclusive half-day or full-day tours make it easy to experience Turin’s highlights.
-Click HERE to learn more about our private Milan tours, and get ready for an unforgettable day.
+Click HERE to learn about our private Turin tours, and get ready for an unforgettable day.